antitoxic/signali/README.md

 ### Project

-> The following is not made into a script, because it serves as educational purposes
+> The following is not made into a script, because it serves educational purposes

 ```sh
 cd <project dir>